michalpelka/M5NtripClient/README.md

 ## Usage

+### Preparing the SD Card (Optional but Recommended)

+1. Format a microSD card as FAT32
+2. Create a file named `config.txt` in the root directory
+3. Copy your configuration settings to the file (see Option A in configuration section)
+4. Insert the SD card into your M5Stack before powering on

 ### Starting the Device

 1. Power on your M5Stack
 2. The device will:
+   - Check for SD card and load configuration (displays "SD config loaded!" or "Using secrets.h")
    - Connect to WiFi (displays connection status)
    - Connect to NTRIP caster
    - Authenticate with the caster
    - Begin receiving and forwarding RTCM data

+**Note**: If SD card configuration loading fails, the device automatically falls back to compiled-in `secrets.h` settings.

 ### Display Information